Rowdy Tellez Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 10th in MLB with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Giants has a collective 9.1 K/9, the 10th-best in the league.

-- The Giants have a 4.71 team ERA that ranks 21st across all league pitching staffs.
+- The Giants' 4.59 team ERA ranks 19th across all league pitching staffs.

-- Giants pitchers combine to rank 21st in baseball in home runs given up (42 total, 1.4 per game).
+- The Giants rank 20th in baseball in home runs surrendered (42 total, 1.3 per game).

-- Cobb makes the start for the Giants, his seventh of the season.
-He is 1-1 with a 2.43 ERA and 33 strikeouts in 33 1/3 innings pitched.
+- Stripling makes the start for the Giants, his fourth of the season.
+He is 0-1 with a 6.10 ERA and 19 strikeouts in 20 2/3 innings pitched.

-- In his most recent appearance on Sunday against the San Diego Padres, the righty went five innings, allowing three earned runs while surrendering seven hits.
+- The right-hander's most recent time out came on Tuesday against the Houston Astros, when he threw five innings, surrendering two earned runs while giving up five hits.

+- The 33-year-old has amassed a 6.10 ERA and 8.3 strikeouts per nine innings in six games this season, while allowing a batting average of .291 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.